 Voluntary Provident Fund is undeniably attractive with your boss corresponding your monthly contribution and being tax free.
-You enjoy a surefire return of 8.5 percent.
-Supposing you are aged 25 and make a good twenty grand every month and put in 12 percent (and more if you wish to) of your basic salary (excluding dearness allowance) per month, and the employer also contributes the required 12 percent, but the time you stop working, you could have a whopping savings of INR 1.38 crore.
+You enjoy a surefire return of 8.5%.
+Supposing you are aged 25 and make a good twenty grand every month and put in 12% (and more if you wish to) of your basic salary (excluding dearness allowance) per month, and the employer also contributes the required 12%, but the time you stop working, you could have a whopping savings of INR 1.38 crore.
 This if you continue to retain the same percentage and receives a humble hike of five percent yearly.

 There is no intricate process in this.
 The concerned person has to submit a paper citing how much of his monthly earnings he/ she wishes to invest towards the VPF.
 The only thing accumulating or decreasing the contribution practically can be performed once annually.
 You can collect a Voluntary Provident Fund Form from your employer and submit it duly filled.
 Let this be an additional savings for life a financially-smooth life after retirement.